linebender/parley/doc/concept.md

 This stage breaks the paragraph into runs that are suitable for shaping, selects appropriate fonts and maps each character to its nominal glyph identifier.

 The following table shows the sample text broken into items with assigned fonts and nominal glyph identifiers.
-Items are delineated by alternating colors.
+Each item is identified by a number.

 ##### Table 3.
 Itemized text